gridaco/grida/docs/@designto-code/flutter-when-to-use-constrainedbox.md

 ---
-title: Flutter: "When to use - ConstrainedBox VS (SizedBox, Container, Column, Row)"
+title: "Flutter: When to use - ConstrainedBox VS (SizedBox, Container, Column, Row)"
 version: 0.1.0
 revision: 1
 ---

-# [Flutter] When to use - ConstrainedBox VS (SizedBox, Container, Column, Row)
+# Flutter: When to use - ConstrainedBox VS (SizedBox, Container, Column, Row)

 > this describes when to use ConstrainedBox instead of listed above, and how we handle relative layout scenarios in design-to-code-standard.